OutSystems/docs-odc/src/eap/differences-o11/intro.md

 * SQL query calls return the current date and time in UTC.
 * Daylight Savings Time (DST) is ignored and the time zone for evaluating a function is UTC.

+## Previewing data in Entities

+When you preview data of an Entity, the value of the Date Time is in UTC.

+## Inserting date and time with SQL queries

+When inserting date and time with a SQL query, ODC iterprets the value as UTC.

 ## ODC differences by task

 The following table lists tasks in the ODC compared to OutSystems 11.